By-Laws

 A. All Active Members are required to attend all meetings especially those prior to regularly scheduled Field Excursions or eligibility to the same is void.

-B. Investigations and Research projects will be offered only to the Sustained and Contributing Members whose attendance to Field Excursions and meetings is better than average and whom showed promise at past Field Excursions and have attended at least one Field Excursion in the past.
+B. Investigations and Research projects will be offered only to the Active and Contributing Members whose attendance to Field Excursions and meetings is better than average and whom showed promise at past Field Excursions and have attended at least one Field Excursion in the past.
 SGHA does not pay or cover the costs for its members to participate in hunts or investigations.
 Incurred expenses are paid by the members volunteering to participate in the outing.

 C. All Members who attend Field Excursions, Ghost hunts, Research projects or Out-of-State Research Trips assume full responsibility and agree to relieve the SGHA and the President of any liability as far as personal injury, legal action or anything deemed as an Act Of God(s).